vacp2p/rfc/content/docs/rfcs/33/README.md

 ## Sybil attack

-Implementations should limit the number of bucket entries with the same network parameters (IP address / port) to mitigate Sybil attacks.
+Implementations should limit the number of bucket entries that have the same network parameters (IP address / port) to mitigate Sybil attacks.

 ## Eclipse attack